proximocoal/Peace/README.md

 Players may not exchange resources, but they may make non-binding promises about future voting.

 # The Code
-I am really just starting my journey into coding, having completed a couple of online courses and I am currently engaged in a Python bootcamp.
+I am really just starting my journey into coding, having completed a couple of online courses and engaged in a Python bootcamp.
 By writing the game digitally I hope to put into practice as many of the things I have learnt as possible.
 This will likely mean that some of what I write will become obsolete as I learn to be more efficient and practical.
 This, in turn, means I am probably not using Github in the correct manner, committing changes to the internet that I know are incomplete or obsolete, but doing so I think will provide useful experience using the system.
 I expect that I will not be able to write something that fully functions, at least to begin with and perhaps ever.
 It is the practice that is the important part of this project.